-Code of competence Points PC-3- the ability and readiness to carry out anti-epidemic measures, the organization of protection of the population in the centers of especially dangerous infections, with a deterioration of the radiation situation, natural disasters and other emergency situations Knows (threshold level) breaks of especially dangerous infections with deterio- Knows how (advanced level) To assess the degree of danger in the development of anti-epidemic measures, techniques and methods of protecting the population in the outbreaks of especially dangerous infections with a deterioration of the radiation situation and other emergency situations to solve professional problems 71-84 Skill (high lev- el) Organizational skills in the areas of especially danger- ous infections, with a deterioration of the radiation situation, natural disasters and other emergency situa- tions 85-100 Knows (threshold level) Factors of virulence of the microorganism, their role in the development of the pathological process 65-71 PC-16 - willingness to educate on the elimination of risk factors and the formation of skills for a healthy lifestyle Knows how (advanced level) To determine the source of infection, the type of microorganism, its degree of danger, ways of transmission and the conditions for the occurrence of the infection process.
-71-84 Skill (high lev- el) In providing safety and protection against pathogenic and conditionally pathogenic microorganisms.
+Code of competence Stages of the competence formation PC-3- the ability and readiness to carry out anti-epidemic Knows (threshold level) (threshold breaks of especially dangerous infections with deterio- measures, the organization of pro- tection of the population in the centers of especially dangerous infections, with a deterioration of the radiation situation, natural dis- asters and other emergency situa- Knows how (advanced level) To assess the degree of danger in the development of anti-epidemic measures, techniques and methods of protecting the population in the outbreaks of especially dangerous infections with a deterioration of the radiation situation and other emergency situations to solve professional problems 71-84 tions Has the skill (high lev- el) Organizational skills in the areas of especially danger- ous infections, with a deterioration of the radiation situation, natural disasters and other emergency situa- tions 85-100 Knows (threshold level) Factors of virulence of the microorganism, their role in the development of the pathological process 65-71 PC-16 - willingness to educate on the elimination of risk factors and the formation of skills for a healthy lifestyle Knows how (advanced level) To determine the source of infection, the type of microorganism, its degree of danger, ways of transmission and the conditions for the occurrence of the infection process.
+71-84 messyre Has the skill (high lev- el) In providing safety and protection against pathogenic and conditionally pathogenic microorganisms.
 85-100